 mLeasing focuses mainly on corporate clients.
 The company also leases movables (mostly passenger cars) for customers of Retail Banking.
-More information on the company can be found in the section "Corporates and Financial Markets".
+The "Leasing in Retail" project was continued in 2015 pursuant to the "One Bank Strategy" geared to developing a comprehensive offer for clients.
+The initiative is dedicated to entrepreneurs who can conclude a leasing agreement using special leasing processes.
+More information on the company can be found in the section "Corporates and Financial Markets", below.